clarencechen/yolacc/README.md

    - If you want to allocate the images per GPU specific for different GPUs, you can use `--batch_alloc=[alloc]` where [alloc] is a comma seprated list containing the number of images on each GPU.
 This must sum to `batch_size`.

 ## Logging
-YOLACT now logs training and validation information by default.
+YOLACC now logs training and validation information by default.
 You can disable this with `--no_log`.
 A guide on how to visualize these logs is coming soon, but now you can look at `LogVizualizer` in `utils/logger.py` for help.

 ## Pascal SBD
-We also include a config for training on Pascal SBD annotations (for rapid experimentation or comparing with other methods).
-To train on Pascal SBD, proceed with the following steps:
- 1. Download the dataset from [here](http://home.bharathh.info/pubs/codes/SBD/download.html).
-It's the first link in the top "Overview" section (and the file is called `benchmark.tgz`).
- 2. Extract the dataset somewhere.
-In the dataset there should be a folder called `dataset/img`.
-Create the directory `./data/sbd` (where `.` is YOLACT's root) and copy `dataset/img` to `./data/sbd/img`.
- 4. Download the COCO-style annotations from [here](https://drive.google.com/open?id=1ExrRSPVctHW8Nxrn0SofU1lVhK5Wn0_S).
- 5. Extract the annotations into `./data/sbd/`.
- 6. Now you can train using `--config=yolact_resnet50_pascal_config`.
-Check that config to see how to extend it to other models.

-I will automate this all with a script soon, don't worry.
-Also, if you want the script I used to convert the annotations, I put it in `./scripts/convert_sbd.py`, but you'll have to check how it works to be able to use it because I don't actually remember at this point.

-If you want to verify our results, you can download our `yolact_resnet50_pascal_config` weights from [here](https://drive.google.com/open?id=1yLVwtkRtNxyl0kxeMCtPXJsXFFyc_FHe).
-This model should get 72.3 mask AP_50 and 56.2 mask AP_70.
-Note that the "all" AP isn't the same as the "vol" AP reported in others papers for pascal (they use an averages of the thresholds from `0.1 - 0.9` in increments of `0.1` instead of what COCO uses).
+**TODO - Low priority**

 ## Custom Datasets
 You can also train on your own dataset by following these steps: